kevinolega/callcentertrainingtips/2web/2web-w1.md

 I will point out all your errors in the session.

-We record all coaching sessions and share publish some of our sessions.
+We record all coaching sessions and share or publish some of our sessions.

 We would like to avoid publishing personal information.